Grant-making by Volunteer Maine

 What are the qualifications of Reviewers?

-In general, peer reviewers need to have demonstrated technical experience in a field related to a need and activity discussed in a proposal.
-Generally the needs and activities can be classified as related to health, human services, arts or culture, public safety, emergency services, environment, education, veterans affairs, energy, economic development.
+In general, peer reviewers need experience in related to the issue or need and activity discussed in a proposal.
+The needs and activities categories are health, human services, arts or culture, public safety, emergency services, environment, education, veterans affairs, energy, economic development, volunteer management.

-Individuals with technical expertise and experience in volunteer program design, implementation, or management are very likely to be asked to serve as peer reviewers.
-This happens because the grant programs managed by the Commission are awarded to organizations with existing or planned volunteer programs.
+Individuals with expertise and experience in volunteer program design, implementation, or management are also strong peer reviewers because the grant programs managed by the Commission are awarded to organizations with existing or planned volunteer programs.

 Several categories of grants also require assessment of an organization’s capacity to administer a major grant program.
 For that reason, the Commission needs peer reviewers with expertise in financial systems, nonprofit management, organizational development, and the various ways that nonprofits as well as public agencies generate match for federal dollars.

-Other qualifications are the ability to assess written narrative using predetermined criteria and discern as well as provide rationale for the quality rating assigned; ability to read significant volumes of material within a predetermined schedule; ability to organize one’s self to accomplish the work required on a schedule that generally does not accommodate extensions or modifications; ability to participate in discussions that are not face-to-face and negotiate with other reviewers over the ratings and scoring; and, the ability to use the preferred telephone and internet technology.*
+Other qualifications are the ability to assess written narrative using predetermined criteria and discern as well as provide rationale for the quality rating assigned; ability to read material within a predetermined schedule; ability to organize one’s self to accomplish the work required on a schedule that generally does not accommodate extensions or modifications; ability to participate in discussions that are not in-person and negotiate with other reviewers over the ratings and scoring; and, the ability to use the preferred internet technology.

 What is the benefit of being a peer reviewer?

 You gain experience in analyzing and scoring grants that benefit local volunteer programs directly.
-You get an inside view of the grant-making process for a major State funder of the volunteer sector and (when applicable) learn about the selection criteria for National Service programs such as AmeriCorps and Learn & Serve.
+You get an inside view of the grant-making process for a major State funder of the volunteer sector and (when applicable) learn about the selection criteria for National Service programs such as AmeriCorps.
 You have an opportunity to network with experts in your profession from around the region.
 You have a chance to learn from others how technical aspects of meeting a community need integrate into volunteer activities through strong program designs.

 What is the time commitment for participating in a review?